Government land acquisition and resumption

 Your objection will be considered and a decision made about whether or not to continue with the resumption, or whether to amend the notice of intention to resume.

 If the constructing authority believes they still require the land, they may apply to the relevant minister for the land to be taken.
-If the minister is satisfied that the proposed resumption should proceed, they may refer the matter to the Executive Council to have a taking of land notice published in the Queensland Government Gazette.
+If the minister is satisfied that the proposed resumption should proceed, they may refer the matter to the Executive Council to have a taking of land notice published in the gazette.

 Compensation